ubclaunchpad/inertia/README.md

 ----------------

-Inertia is a cross-platform command line tool that enables effortless setup and management of continuous, automated deployment on any virtual private server.
+Inertia is a simple cross-platform command line application that enables effortless setup and management of continuous, automated deployment on any virtual private server.
+It is built and maintained with :heart: by [UBC Launch Pad](https://www.ubclaunchpad.com/).

 <p align="center">
     <img src="/.static/inertia-init.png" width="45%" />